EI LIVE | Reservoir Microbiology Forum (RMF) 2021

 - Computer modelling

 The informal nature of this event makes it an excellent networking opportunity with delegates from all over the world representing companies, chemical suppliers, research institutes, universities, consultancies and service companies.
 Students are also encouraged to participate.
-The new online format will provide plenty of opportunities to interact with speakers and delegates, provide question and answer sessions, and access to written materials.
+The new hybrid format will provide plenty of opportunities to interact with speakers and delegates, provide question and answer sessions, and access to written materials.

 Join the RMF LinkedIn Group - stay in touch with other delegates and professionals in the industry.